-A Redis Credential is a piece of sensitive information, such as a username and password, that is used to authenticate and access a Redis database.
+A Redis Credential is a set of information required to authenticate and access a Redis database, typically including a username and password.

 ---]